Rayzeq/quick-settings-audio-panel/README.md

 Manual installation
 -------------------

 If you can't install the extension from ego for some reason, you can install it manually.
-This **WON'T** work with an older version of gnome-shell than 43.
+This extension **CANNOT** be installed on gnome-shell 42 or older.

 Instructions:
  * Download the [latest version](https://github.com/Rayzeq/quick-settings-audio-panel/releases)